 There are also some sculptures around the island.
-Most of them were erected by Juha Pykäläinen between 2002 and 2007, and they make the island more interesting for pictures.
+Most of them were erected by Juha Pykäläinen between 2002 and 2007, making the island more interesting for pictures.
 But the main highlight here is the beautiful nature that formed this place.

-Kobba Klintar isn’t that far away from Mariehamn and, since the place is an island, there are only two ways to get there: a boat or swimming.
-But we don’t advise on the swim since the water there is really cold.
+Kobba Klintar isn’t that far away from Mariehamn, and since the place is an island, there are only two ways to get there: by boat or swimming.
+But we don’t advise on the swim since the water there is cold.
 If you’re going to Kobba Klintar with your own boat, we learned that you should anchor it at Kobba Klintar’s harbor.

-If you are like us and don’t have a boat, you should take any of the regular excursions from Mariehamn to Kobba Klintar.
+If you are like us and don’t have a boat, you should take regular excursions from Mariehamn to Kobba Klintar.
 They often happen in the summer months, between June and August.
 If you’re interested in that, you should take a look at this website.

-If you want to learn more about Kobba Klintar, you should take a look at Kobba Klintars Vänner that is the volunteer organization that takes care and preserve the island.
+To learn more about Kobba Klintar, you should look at Kobba Klintars Vänner, the volunteer organization that takes care of and preserves the island.
 Besides that, Visit Åland has a lot of information about the place.